-- BCCA legislation was passed in 2017, and is effective starting July 1, 2021
+- The legislation was passed in 2017, and the revised implementation date is July 1, 2022

-- Applies to public projects in the state of California
+- Applies to public projects in the state of California.

-- Applies only to structural steel (HSS, plates, and hot-rolled sections such as WF, angles, channels, and WT), concrete reinforcing steel, flat glass, and mineral wool board insulation
+- Applies only to structural steel (HSS; plates; and hot-rolled sections such as WF, angles, channels and WT), concrete reinforcing steel, flat glass and mineral wool board insulation.

 - BCCA requires a facility-specific EPD.
 The EPD must not be an industry-average EPD or an average reported GWP from multiple manufacturing facilities.

 Buy Clean California is a change to the material procurement process—not the design process.
 In California, when those in the steel supply chain submit a project bid, they must also submit steel EPD(s) demonstrating the steel material that will be supplied for the project falls below the GWP threshold.

 The Steel Tube Institute (STI), The American Institute of Steel Construction (AISC), The Concrete Reinforcing Steel Institute (CRSI), and The American Iron and Steel Institute (AISI) have developed a Quick Guide to Buy Clean California’s Steel Provisions.
 This document summarizes the maximum GWP threshold values required by Buy Clean in units of tons of CO2 equivalent per tons of steel and are listed in Table 1.
 Also listed in the Quick Guide are specific structural steel and steel rebar products that fall under Buy Clean provisions.
 Refer to the link at the end of this article to download the Quick Guide from the STI website.